Kyhaiu/mrx-scene/README.md

 ## Enhancements

+- [ ] Apply paralelism on the rasterization
+- [ ] Fix some bugs marked as TODO in the project code
 - [ ] Scale window with the buttons +1 and -1.
 - [ ] Base refactor
 - [ ] Global shadows